 Examine the logic of your belief – This is the culmination of both the first two points.
 Weighing up the evidence is a technique commonly used by psychologists.
 There are many reasons why your beliefs may not be logical.
 These include the confirmation bias (only agreeing with evidence that backs up your original belief), the bandwagon effect (believing something because everyone else does) and the negativity bias (paying more attention to negative information).
-This is something we will blog about more in the near future, so be sure to keep your eye out for that post.
+If you want to read more about our thinking biases, check out this blog post.

-Are you thinking in extremes?
-Things aren’t always black or white.
+Make sure you're not thinking in extremes – Things aren’t always black or white.
 Life is more nuanced and messy than that.
 If you are starting a sentence with words like ‘Always’ and ‘Every time’, or with the phrase ‘I must do this’, then it likely that you may be missing some of the subtleties of the situation.
 The use of these superlatives could be an indication that your thoughts and beliefs are not as helpful to you as they could be.

 Question whether that belief is helpful or not – Performance psychology is not about replacing negative thoughts with positive ones; if it was, it would seem crass.
 A better viewpoint would be to see your thoughts as either unhelpful or helpful.
 If you have followed the steps above and realised that some of your thoughts are unhelpful, it may be time to think something else.

 The above tips are intended to help people identify and overcome their own irrational and unhelpful thoughts.
 These tips could also prove helpful for teachers or coaches when helping others during moments of heightened stress (i.e. in exams for students and in pressurised sporting events for athletes).